Part VI

 - Containment: Is my containment strong enough for this voltage?

-If you are high-voltage (high influence) and low-containment (dysregulated), you are a risk to the field.
+If you are high-voltage (high influence) and low-containment (dysregulated), you are a danger to the field in that moment.
 Stop.
 Ground.
-Do not act until your containment exceeds your voltage.
+Do not act until your containment matches your voltage.

 This dignifies restraint.
 Sometimes holding back is the most loving protection you can offer the web.